 While every effort is made to offer the same precapstone/capstone topics each year (e.g., human development, policy analysis, and social justice), topics are subject to change annually.

-For detailed course description information, including specific registration requirements, such as credit minimums and academic standing requirements, visit the following course pages:
+For detailed course description information, including specific registration requirements, such as credit minimums and academic standing requirements, use the Degree Course Search.

-The ALM fields of biotechnology, data science, English, government, history, international relations, management, psychology, and religion have a required precapstone course that must be completed with a grade of B- or higher.
+The ALM fields of anthropology, biotechnology, creative writing and literature, cybersecurity, data science, English, government, history, international relations, management, psychology, and religion have a required precapstone course that must be completed with a grade of B- or higher.

 Mandatory Sequencing.
 You complete the precapstone course the semester right before capstone registration (no earlier).
 The precapstone and capstone sequence must be completed in the same academic year and with the same instructor.
 The only exception to the same instructor requirement is the biotechnology precapstone, which is co-taught by two management instructors.